Ultron55/Sudoku/readme.md

 # Sudoku game on Android
 - MainActivity.java - started activity.
 - GameBase.java - activity class of game.
-- CreateUIGame.java - class for generation ui of game.
+- CreateUIGame.java - class for generation ui of game (multi-thread).
-- NewSudokuCreate.java - for generation task of Sudoku (new game) (bad algorithm).
+- NewSudokuCreate.java - for generation task of Sudoku (new game) (badly algorithm).
 - CustomThemeSetting.java - activity class for working of custom theme.
 - StyleDialog.java - class for dialog of choice style (theme).
 - TimeRecordsActivity.java - screen of records time victorin in game.